-The purpose of the survey was to find out how and why international companies practiced event sponsorship in China and what benefits and problems they encountered during the process.
-The survey was conducted in England via the internet in March 2000.
-A website was designed with an online questionnaire.
 45 companies were selected from wide business sectors including automobile, beverage, sport apparel, airline, bank, hotel and entertainment.
 The names and email addresses of the contact person were obtained mainly through personal contacts and from a German agency's website.
 All the companies have their headquarters in Europe or USA and are currently operating in the Chinese market.
+The survey was commenced in March 2000 and lasted for four weeks.
+The Online questionnaire was accessible for 30 days throughout March.
+After the first e-mail was sent out, 8 companies replied within two working days.
+The remaining first week no more replies came in, a follow up e-mail was sent out.
+Many companies replied that the information to the questions was sensitive and confidential, therefore, could not be revealed.
+As a response, a final e-mail was sent out ensuring them confidentiality.
+This did persuade a few more companies to respond.
 A total of 13 completed and usable questionnaires were received, a net response rate of 29%.
+It is interesting to note that all those participated in the survey were the people with whom one of the authors had previous personal contact.
 Among those responding companies were two sports marketing firms, three companies in brewing or wine trading businesses, one advertising agency, one estate agency and one TV channel.
 Geographically, 12 were from Shanghai (China's largest industrial city) and one from Chengdu (Capital of Sichuan Province).
-Due to the exploratory nature of the study and a small convenience sample, any generation of the findings observed in the study should be made with caution.